Reviewing ASUS 4G-AC68U: Exciting specs make for a great experience?

 ASUS 4G-AC68U can be used on the following types of internet connections: mobile, automatic IP, Static IP, PPPoE, PPTP, and L2TP.

-On the back side of the router you will find the following: the power button, the power jack, a USB 3.0 port, one Gigabit Ethernet port for connecting it to the internet, and four Gigabit Ethernet ports.
+On the back side of the router you will find the following: the power button, the power jack, a USB 3.0 port, one Gigabit Ethernet port for connecting it to the internet, and four Gigabit Ethernet ports for network computers and devices.

 On the bottom of the ASUS 4G-AC68U there is a cap that you can open and then you find a micro SIM port.
 You can use it to plug in a SIM and connect the router to a mobile operator.